 If you still want ease of use for building and editing the site, I highly recommend the Divi Builder for WordPress.

-Alright, it’s time to get into the different types of digital marketing and the strategies underlining them.
+Alright, it’s time to get into the specifics of proven online marketing strategies.

-Keep in mind that you don’t have to use every type of digital marketing there is.
+Keep in mind that you don’t have to use every online marketing strategy there is.
 Eventually you might want to, but in the beginning it’s important to focus your efforts on a small set of strategies and tactics.